Laverna/laverna/app/docs/howto.md

 ### How to use tags in Laverna

-When you are editing or creating notes write "@" before any word and this word will be considered as a tag.
+When you are editing or creating notes, write "@" before any word to create a tag.

 ### How to use tasks in Laverna